Sidney A. Fitzwater: Federal judicial service

-Nomination to the court of appeals
+Expired nomination to federal court of appeals

 On January 24, 1992, President George H. W. Bush nominated Fitzwater to the United States Court of Appeals for the Fifth Circuit.
 However, with the Senate Judiciary Committee controlled by Democrats, Fitzwater's nomination languished, and he never received a hearing before Bush's presidency ended.
 President Bill Clinton chose not to renominate Fitzwater to the Fifth Circuit, nominating Fortunato Benavides instead.
-In 2006, there was speculation that President George W. Bush would nominate Fitzwater to the Fifth Circuit, but the President instead nominated Jennifer Walker Elrod.

-Judicial reputation

-Fitzwater received the Dallas Bar Association’s highest overall poll evaluation for federal judges in 2009 and 2011.
-In each year, at least 80% of respondents rated his overall performance as "excellent", and 96% rated his performance as "excellent" or "acceptable".

-Other
+Notable cases

 Fitzwater presided over the SEC's civil suit against Mark Cuban for insider trading.
 Fitzwater granted Cuban's motion to dismiss but the ruling was reversed by the Fifth Circuit.

-George Prescott Bush once served as Fitzwater's law clerk.